tc39/proposal-pattern-matching/README.md

 ## Implementations

 * [Babel Plugin](https://github.com/babel/babel/pull/9318)
-* [Sweet.js macro](https://github.com/natefaubion/sparkler) (NOTE: this isn't based on the proposal, this proposal is partially based on it!)
+* [Sweet.js macro](https://github.com/natefaubion/sparkler) (NOTE: this isn’t based on the proposal, this proposal is partially based on it!)
 -->